sqlxpert/aws-tag-sched-ops/readme.md

  * Set the StackSetsOrMultiRegion parameter to `Yes`.

  * Create S3 buckets in all [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) where you intend to install TagSchedOps.
 The bucket names must have the same prefix, followed by a hyphen (`-`) and a suffix for the region.
-Set the LambdaCodeS3Bucket parameter to the prefix.
+Set the LambdaCodeS3Bucket parameter to the shared prefix.
 For example, if you create `my-bucket-us-east-1` and `my-bucket-us-west-2`, set LambdaCodeS3Bucket to `my-bucket`.
 The region in which each bucket is created _must_ match the suffix in the bucket name.

  * Upload [`aws_tag_sched_ops_perform.py.zip`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/aws_tag_sched_ops_perform.py.zip) to each bucket.
 The need for copies in multiple regions is an AWS Lambda limitation.